 Since its inception, NHS England has been committed to the principle of co-designing national health strategies with voluntary sector and patient groups, citizens and community partners.

 The Voluntary, Community and Social Enterprise (VCSE) sector is an important partner for statutory health and social care agencies and plays a key role in improving health, well-being and care outcomes.
 Recent legislation and strategy documents such as the Health and Social Care Act 2012, Care Act 2013, Five Year Forward View 2014 and the Next Steps of the Five Year Forward and most recently the NHS Long Term Plan have recognised this and promoted the role of VCSE organisations in improving outcomes.

 VCSE organisations improve health outcomes and tackle health inequalities not only by delivering services but also by shaping their design and advocating for, representing and amplifying the voice of service users, patients and carers.
 Their input is essential to a vibrant local health economy.
-This is why NHS England, in collaboration with the Department of Health, Public Health England and a group of other organisations from across the voluntary community and social enterprise sector, established an Advisory Group to review and make recommendations on how the statutory and VCSE sector could work better together to maximise their partnerships.
+To support this NHS England has developed in partnership the following tools and resources: